Take the quiz

 Braces

-That’s because they are placed on the vestibular side (visible part of the tooth), so whether they are metal (traditional or self-ligating) or clear (ceramic or sapphire brackets), they will always be less discreet than aligners.
+That’s because they are placed on the vestibular side (visible part of the tooth).
+Whether they are metal (traditional or self-ligating), or clear (ceramic or sapphire brackets), they can be seen to some degree.

 Aligners